cschotte/blog/content/posts/Azure Maps Authentication/index.md

 ## 4. Conclusion

 When we have done all the steps in this step-by-step article, you have a protected web application in combination with Azure Maps that uses of Azure Active Directory, Azure role-based access control ([Azure RBAC](https://docs.microsoft.com/azure/role-based-access-control/overview)), and [Azure Maps tokens](https://docs.microsoft.com/azure/azure-maps/azure-maps-authentication).
 I recommend that you read our [Authentication best practices](https://docs.microsoft.com/azure/azure-maps/authentication-best-practices) and Azure Maps documentation.
-As an example, the [Azure Maps Samples](https://samples.azuremaps.com/) website uses most of the steps described in this article.
-Happy coding.
+Also the [Azure Maps Samples](https://samples.azuremaps.com/) website offers so great ideas, with source code on Github, and uses most of the steps described in this article.
+Happy coding!